In-patient, out-patient and other health care establishments - Medical personnel

 National and regional data about medical personnel - physicians, dentists, medical specialists on 'Health cares', by specialties are presented.
 The survey methodology is in accordance with the Eurostat methodological guidelines and definitions of the practicing medical specialists.

-· Nomenclature of physicians by specialties in accordance with the Ordinance № 1 of the Ministry of Health (SG, 7/2015);
+· Nomenclature of physicians by specialties in accordance with the Ordinance № 1 of 22 January 2015 of the Ministry of Health (amended and supplemented, SG No. 58 of 23 July 2019);

 · Classification of Territorial Units for Statistical Purposes in Bulgaria (NUTS).